Eggs benny gets a makeover! Replace the butter and carbs for a lighter, crisper version of the stately classic. It still tastes delicious I promise!

 10 stalks organic asparagus (cut into 2 inch lengths)

-If asparagus is out of season, or expensive, substitute thinly sliced radishes or snap peas, or organic cherry tomatoes.
+If asparagus is out of season, or expensive, substitute thinly sliced radishes, snap peas, or organic cherry tomatoes.

 2 tablespoons vinegar for the poaching water.

-Once the egg mixture looks pale, fluffy, and ribbony slowly add in the warmed olive oil bit by bit making sure to incorporate it completely before adding more.
+Once the egg mixture looks pale, fluffy, and ribbony, remove from the heat and set somewhere stable.
+Next, slowly add in the warmed olive oil bit by bit, while continuing to whisk, making sure it’s completely incorporated before adding more.
 Once the oil has all been incorporated add tabasco, Worcestershire, and extra lemon juice to taste, if desired.

 Set aside somewhere warm and move onto the next steps.